-Typically, if you are to operate as a contractor or freelancer you would choose to operate through your own limited company or by employing the services of an umbrella company, each of which have their own advantages and disadvantages.
+Typically, if you are to operate as a contractor or freelancer in the UK, you must choose your operating structure before you start trading, which means becoming a sole trader, setting up a limited company, or employing the services of an umbrella company.

 If you choose to operate under an umbrella company, this is where you as the contractor essentially become an employee of the umbrella company.
 You submit timesheets to the umbrella who will then invoice the end client or agency, for the work done by you.
 This option is typically favoured for more short term contracts.

 Ease of use – One of the main advantages of choosing to operate under an umbrella company is the ease of use.
 Typically, the only work that you will need to do is simply enter your timesheet and expense details and wait to be paid.
 This is a very hands off solution as everything will be taken care of.

 Less hassle – Umbrella companies could be seen as less hassle for a number of different reasons.
 One main reason for this is because all tax and national insurance is deducted before you receive your money, meaning that you will have no further taxes to pay.
 Someone else will be taking care of all of your paperwork which is good if you do not feel confident or have the time to do this yourself.